Superconductivity Proximate to Non-Abelian Fractional Spin Hall Insulator in Twisted Bilayer MoTe$_2$: Discussion

 \section{Discussion}

 In this manuscript, we theoretically uncover the remarkable emergence of superconductivity from strongly correlated topological flat bands, realized as an intermediate phase between the ferromagnetic Chern insulator and the non-Abelian fractional spin Hall insulator.
 This superconducting state is identified through multiple hallmarks, including negative binding energy, distinctive spectral features of the pair density matrix, and finite phase stiffness.
 Direct evaluation of the order parameter and the dominant wavefunction of the pair density matrix reveals its pairing symmetry to be time-reversal symmetric, extended nodal $s$-wave.
-The nodal character is further corroborated by the observation that the superfluid stiffness $D_s$ is of the same order as the binding energy $|E_b|$, reaching a maximum ratio of $D_s/\left(|E_b|/2\right)\approx 0.9$ in our calculations, in contrast to conventional gapped superconductors where $D_s \gg |E_b|/2$~\cite{emery1995importance,RevModPhys.96.025002}.
+We further elucidate two complementary pairing mechanisms: a Kohn--Luttinger instability arising from non-uniform quantum geometry when approached from the normal metallic side~\cite{guerci2025fractionalization,xu2025chiral,shavit2025quantum}, and the condensation of charge-$e/2$ anyons when approached from the fractional spin Hall insulator.
+In particular, the latter mechanism establishes our system as a realistic platform for realizing anyon superconductivity~\cite{shi2025doping,shi2025doping_,pichler2025microscopic,wang2025chiral,zhang2025holon,nosov2025anyon,shi2025anyon,huang2025apparent,zhang2025charge4e,kuhlenkamp2025robust,shi2026charge4e,seo2026unified,laughlin1988superconducting,laughlin1988relationship}.